 (Non-Contributory) under EU Regulations.

-Guardian's/Orphan's Pension awarded under the Occupational Injuries Benefit
+Death Benefit/Orphan's Pension awarded under the Occupational Injuries

 Under the Occupational

-Injuries Benefit Scheme, a slightly higher guardian's/orphan's pension may
+Injuries Scheme, a slightly higher pension may be payable to the guardian

-be payable if the parent, step-parent or person who was supporting the orphaned
+of an orphan if the parent, step-parent or person who was supporting the

 - Died as a result of an accident at work